ArthurClemens/faceted_search/documentation/schema_configuration.md

   - Type: `any()`
   - Required
 - `binding`
   - Name of a joined table or the source table.
-Use togeter with option `field`.
+Use togeter with option `column`.
+If not specified, the source table is assumed.
   - Type: `atom()`
-- `field`
+- `column`
-  - Referenced field of the joined table or the source table.
+  - Referenced column of the joined table or the source table.
   - Type: `atom()`
   - Required: when using `binding`
 - `filter`